Manufacturing

 What to watch: AI-generated suggestions depend heavily on clean historical data, reliable actuals, consistent period structures, and clear ownership.
 Without that foundation, AI recommendations can create more review work instead of less.

-What the 2026 roadmap direction signals
+What the Salesforce manufacturing cloud 2026 roadmap direction signals

 Based on Salesforce’s recent release direction, public product messaging, and broader investment in industry-specific AI and analytics, four Manufacturing Cloud themes are worth watching closely in 2026.